Equasa/HQC-FPGA-TOP/README.md

 Master thesis at Elektroinstutionen Lund

 ## Info
+The system is made to be run on a ChipWhisperer CW305 Artix-7 FPGA board.
+This can easily be changed to be used on other FPGAs by re-routing the pins described in wrapper/verilog/constraints.xdc.

 This repo is not complete and will be updated when the different scripts have been cleaned up.
 Things to look forward to:
 - Implemented machine learning models